 Cardioid Boom Mics in Tight Spaces

-You should note that boom miking in tight spaces and when the microphone must be held close to a surface (ceiling or wall) is a better option than using a shotgun microphone.
+You should note that boom miking in tight spaces and when the microphone must be held close to a surface (ceiling or wall) is a better option than using a shotgun mic.
 It is often more convenient to use a cardioid pencil microphone than a shotgun microphone.

 The typical shotgun microphone’s rear lobe of sensitivity will pick up reflections from walls and cause a comb-filtering effect that would reduce the sound quality.